Est. 2019 New City, New York Studio · Lab · Ops

 What I learned shipping the course

-• A common foundation that all modality tracks inherit beats duplicating the basics per track — mirrors how the systems actually work.
+• A common foundation that all specialist tracks inherit beats duplicating the basics per track — mirrors how the systems actually work.

 Media